Marvel Select Storm Figure Review

 One of the latest Marvel Select releases from Diamond Select is finally here, Marvel Select Storm.
 She is complete in her classic costume and comes packaged with a diorama base depicting a portion of the Danger Room.
-If you have picked up Cyclops, Colossus and Gambit then your in luck, because her base will be connectable with theirs.
+If you have picked up Cyclops, Colossus and Gambit then you’re in luck, because her base will be connectable with theirs.
 If you are one of those completists there is also a variant version of the Marvel Select Storm Figure that you will be able to get your hands on, though my opinion the normal version looks way better than the variant.

 Ororo Munroe has seen quite a few figures through the years, probably close to as many as Wonder Woman and Catwoman.
 My favorite look for her is definitely the classic costume, hands down.
 Let’s take a closer look into the Marvel Select Storm Figure Review.

-Note: Click on the images for a full size image.
+Note: Click on the images for a full-size image.

 The packaging that the Marvel Select figures come in is the “Oversized Collector’s” packaging.
 It is still a little bit weird to me to call it that.
 I know a lot of collectors struggle to have enough room to display/store their collections.
 How are you going to display these oversized boxes?